 The Birmingham Mail informs us that the Queen begins reading the paper every day and answering letters from the public.
 Reportedly, Her Majesty receives more than 300 letters a day and attempts to respond to all of them on her own.
 Everything that she can not respond to herself is passed on to her staff members.

 All the obligations of the Queen

 Her Majesty has a very detailed schedule of political and social affairs, despite the colloquial word ‘ engagements.’
 This varies from opening new Parliament sessions to organizing and rewarding parties.
 While she frequently takes private lunch, she also ends up meeting heads of state with her husband, Prince Philip, for luncheons.
 The Queen performed more obligations in 2015 than Prince William, Prince Harry and Kate Middleton combined, according to the Telegraph.
 This is The Royal Family routine.

 The Royal Duties of Prince William

 The Duke of Cambridge had been an air ambulance pilot until just a few years ago.
-But, particularly after his grandfather, Prince Philip, retired, he has taken on more royal duties.
-Prince William carries on meetings and journeys as the Queen’s agent, and is responsible for helping preserve international ties.
+Prince William carries on meetings and journeys as the Queen’s agent.
 William has also dedicated more time to expanding his family in recent years, including sending Prince George to kindergarden.

 Official roles of Kate Middleton

 Even the Duchess of Cambridge has tasks to perform as part of the Royal Family.
 Much of her day is spent receiving meetings with her personal secretary and advisors to keep her up-to-date on economic, political, and cultural matters.
 This lets the Duchess remain in the loop about people and events as a family representative she attends several activities.